element-hq/hydrogen-web/CONTRIBUTING.md

 Members should not be exported as a default export in general.
 In general, avoid using `export default`.

-The remaining code-style for hydrogen is not formally documented, but contributors are encouraged to read the
+The remaining code-style for hydrogen is [in the process of being documented](codestyle.md), but contributors are encouraged to read the
 [code style document for matrix-react-sdk](https://github.com/matrix-org/matrix-react-sdk/blob/master/code_style.md) and follow the principles set out there.